k-nuth/docs/content/developer_guide/restapi/tutorials.md

 ```

 Focus on the second output (n=1), in its `asm` field: it's an OP_RETURN operation.
 Furthermore, take a look at the
 prefix codes: `return [6d0c] [6d656d6f]`.
 By reading the content of the square brackets as hex strings, we get `return [m\n] [memo]`.
+The first
-This is what identifies this as a Memo transaction.
+string between square brackets is what identifies this as a Memo transaction, according to the [Memo protocol](https://memo.cash/protocol).
 Finally, if we decode the third hex string between square brackets, we get the Memo post: `Yesterday 150632-148590=2042 memo transactions.
 Number of transactionsð20%.
 Charts available at https://memo.cash/charts . considering whether should I stop this recording???`

-## Reading the N most recent Memo posts
+### Reading the N most recent Memo posts

 Now that we can tell if a transaction is Memo or not, we can use the Bitprim API to traverse the blockchain and scrape them.
 Suppose we want the N most recent posts.
 First, we need to know the current BCH blockchain height.
 This can be done using the [GetSyncStatus method](https://bitprim.github.io/docfx/restapi/bitprim-api.html#bitprim_v1_GetSyncStatus).
 A sample output of this command would look this way: